SravanthiKadari/AI_Project/README.md

 ### 4. Gameplay Instructions

-- **Player 1**: The human player uses 'X' and interacts with the game by clicking on the grid.
+- **Player 1**: The random(move taking it self) player uses 'X' and interacts with the game by random symbol given by it self on the grid.
 - **Player 2 (AI)**: The AI-controlled player uses 'O'.
 The AI decides its next move using the Q-learning algorithm.
 - The game will continue until one player wins, the board is full resulting in a tie, or the user quits.